 This five-story conservatory is the largest of its kind in Michigan.
 It features more than 500 plant species from five different continents.

 The glassed-in environment gives the impression of being outside, but the warmth and soothing water features will tell you otherwise.
-While wandering the stone path, be on the lookout for banana plants, coffee plants, cacao plants, and even something called a sausage tree.
+While wandering the stone path, be on the lookout for tropical birds, the orchid wall, cacao trees, and even something called a Breadfruit tree.